 Results π

 Use these metrics to inform how you operate your fan engagement going forward.
-Look for trends and what performs better with your various audiences.
+Look for trends and what performs best with your various audiences.
 These analytics will allow you to engage with your fans in the most effective way.